Are you looking into B2B sales, but don't know where to start?

 - Connect.
 This is the first point of contact between the salesperson and the customer.
 It sets the stage for all steps after.

 - Present.
 Once their foot is in the door, the salesperson needs to demonstrate how your products or services would benefit the prospect and their company.
+This is also a great time to share a line sheet with the prospective customer.

 - Answer.
 Prospects often have questions or concerns.
 A salesperson needs to be ready to answer any objections and smooth the way to a sale.

 - Close.
 Once the customer is satisfied, it's time to close.
 They may need another demonstration or include new decision-makers, but let them take the time they need to make the deal.
+You may also try cross selling at this step.

 - Deliver.
 Sales don't end at close, you need to provide the customer with the products or services they paid for.
 Fast and effective delivery is vital if you want the relationship to continue.